 Like all of you, my mind and my life has been caught up in the COVID-19 pandemic.
 As I watched the coronavirus spread through communities and nations, I found myself wanting a deeper look at the data behind all of this.
-After scouring webpages, blogs, and data sources I found a reliable data source and built this web app to aid in my investigation and to easily share insights with others.
+After scouring webpages, blogs, and data sources, I found a reliable data source and used my background in data science to investigate hypotheses and share insights with others.

-The data for this app comes from the 2019 Novel Coronavirus Data Repository by Johns Hopkins University.
-There are other web apps available based on the same data.
+The data for this analysis comes from the 2019 Novel Coronavirus Data Repository by Johns Hopkins University.
+There are other analyses available based on the same data.
 See here and here for two examples.
-Why build another?
+Why didn’t I use those?
 As I looked at the data, I wanted a way to more easily forecast the number of cases and death totals in countries that are early in their coronavirus battle.
 I needed an apples-to-apples comparison of country data.
 In order to do that, I plotted the data not by calendar date, but by a common x-axis, one that would provide a common starting point for every country’s COVID-19 trend.

 The first date in the Johns Hopkins data collection is January 22nd, 2020.
-On this date China reported 547 confirmed cases and 17 deaths related to COVID-19.
+On this date, China reported 547 confirmed cases and 17 deaths related to COVID-19.
 That’s as far back in time as we can go with this data.
 In order to put all countries on a common footing, we turn back the clock on all other countries and align them with the numbers that China first reported.
 Every curve comes out of the same starting gate.
 After looking at data across many countries, I settled on 600 confirmed cases and 20 deaths for the starting point.
 What follows are a few observations that stood out to me.
 I am not a health or medical expert, or even a novice for that matter.
 These observations are solely based on the data.
 A knowledge of testing procedures, reporting systems, geographical population spread, medical infrastructure, and other factors should be considered before jumping to final conclusions.
-Check out the web app to slice the data as you see fit.

 These observations are based on the data as of March 17th, 2020.